 CSIA is a powerful tool for reconstructing historical ecological data that requires consideration for system specific dynamics for accurate trophic position estimates.
-Despite its benefits compared to traditional bulk stable isotope analysis, CSIA is sensitive to the parameterization of trophic position equation (McMahon et al. 2019, Germain et al. 2013; SI Figures S2 and S3).
-Application of a multi-TEF approach has led to consistent underestimates of trophic position compared to known feeding ecology (McMahon et al 2019, McMahon et al. 2015, Germain et al. 2015) despite its more realistic representation of metabolic pathways compared to a single-TEF approach (Appendix S1: Fig. S2 & S3).
+Despite its benefits compared to traditional bulk stable isotope analysis, CSIA is sensitive to the parameterization of trophic position equation (McMahon et al. 2019, Germain et al. 2013; Appendix S1: Figures S2 and S3).
+Application of a multi-TEF approach has led to consistent underestimates of trophic position compared to known feeding ecology (McMahon et al 2019, McMahon and McCarthy 2016, Germain et al. 2015) despite its more realistic representation of metabolic pathways compared to a single-TEF approach (Appendix S1: Fig. S2 & S3).
 Thus, the utility and reliability of CSIA for trophic position studies for retrospective analyses requires careful consideration of the trophic enrichment factors, tissue turnover, and β applied.
 Harbor seals are expected to exhibit a trophic position ranging from approximately 3.5 to 5 and only 12%-66% of data fell within this range when applying β(i-o),N (Appendix S1: Fig. S2).
 Seagrasses are abundant in coastal Washington and the Salish Sea and there is evidence of food web coupling in these coastal environments (Howe and Simenstad 2015).
-Therefore vascular primary producers are expected to contribute to these food webs requiring a system specific β value.
+Therefore, vascular primary producers are expected to contribute to these food webs requiring a system specific β value.
 Variation in vascular plant abundance over time could result in temporal changes to the relative contribution of these primary producers to the food web which would require the application of a time-varying β.
 We did not find evidence of temporal trends in 13C data in harbor seals (Feddern et al. 2021) which would be expected if seagrass contribution to the food web was time-varying and therefore a temporally static β was appropriate for this study.
 By applying a system specific β based on expected proportions of primary producer ecophysiology types entering the food web, we significantly improved the realism of our trophic position estimates.
 We therefore recommend using a multi-trophic enrichment factor approach with taxa specific trophic enrichment factors and system-specific β when there is evidence of vascular plant contributions to the food web.

 Conclusions

-More research is needed to investigate the degree to which top predator trophic position change can serve as an indicator of top-down control on the community, which undoubtedly depends on food web structure of a given system (i.e., degree of omnivory, connectance).
+More research is needed to investigate how top predator trophic position change can serve as an indicator of top-down control on the community, which undoubtedly depends on food web structure of a given system (i.e., degree of omnivory, connectance).
 Regardless, delayed predator dynamics are not limited to marine or nearshore environments, although the temporal scales for delayed trophic responses for other predators and systems warrants investigation.
 Anticipating delayed responses may be equally important for identifying long-term ecological consequences in response to future climate perturbations, especially as extreme climate events become frequent and more severe.